Sir Francis Fletcher-Vane, 3rd Baronet: Family

-In 1823, he married Diana Olivia Beauclerk, daughter of Charles Beauclerk of St Leonard’s Lodge, Sussex.
+In 1823, he married Diana Olivia Beauclerk, daughter of Charles Beauclerk of St Leonard's Lodge, Sussex.

 Charles Beauclerk was a direct descendant of Charles Beauclerk, 1st Duke of St Albans, an illegitimate child of Charles II and his mistress, the actress Nell Gwyn.
-Diana Beauclerk’s father, Charles Beauclerk, was the son of Topham Beauclerk, the 18th century dandy, wit and great friend of Samuel Johnson, compiler of England’s first dictionary.
-Charles’s mother was Lady Diana Spencer, the daughter of the 3rd Duke of Marlborough and former wife of the 2nd Viscount Bolingbroke; the marriage to Bolingroke was annulled on the grounds of her ‘criminal conversion’ with Topham.
+Diana Beauclerk's father, Charles Beauclerk, was the son of Topham Beauclerk, the 18th century dandy, wit and great friend of Samuel Johnson, compiler of England's first dictionary.
+Charles's mother was Lady Diana Spencer, the daughter of the 3rd Duke of Marlborough and former wife of the 2nd Viscount Bolingbroke; the marriage to Bolingroke was annulled on the grounds of her 'criminal conversion' with Topham.
 On 29 March 1799, Charles Beauclerk married Emily Ogilvie, daughter of William Ogilvie and Lady Emilia Lennox with whom he had thirteen children.
-They lived at St Leonard’s Lodge in Sussex where they were the neighbours of the poet Percy Bysshe Shelley.
+They lived at St Leonard's Lodge in Sussex where they were the neighbours of the poet Percy Bysshe Shelley.
 Mrs Charles Beauclerk often wintered in Pisa with leading members of English society:

-Mrs Charles Beauclerk, daughter of the Duchess of Leinster, was a Regency brunette beauty known for her gallantries, and half sister of one of Mary [Shelley’s] heroes, the dead Lord Edward Fitzgerald.
-[Thomas] Medwin, whose family and Shelley’s were the Beauclerk’s neighbours in Sussex, took Shelley to call on her, and despite Mary’s notoriety Mrs Beauclerk was pleased to make her acquaintance.
+Mrs Charles Beauclerk, daughter of the Duchess of Leinster, was a Regency brunette beauty known for her gallantries, and half sister of one of Mary [Shelley's] heroes, the dead Lord Edward Fitzgerald.
+[Thomas] Medwin, whose family and Shelley's were the Beauclerk's neighbours in Sussex, took Shelley to call on her, and despite Mary's notoriety Mrs Beauclerk was pleased to make her acquaintance.
 Her adolescent daughter Georgiana was especially taken with Mary.

-One account of Charles Beauclerk describes him as ‘a shy intellectual who lived quietly on his Horsham estate…saw to his sons’ education, and while the daughters were dancing in Pisa with their mother, he had taken the boys to lectures in Geneva’.
+One account of Charles Beauclerk describes him as 'a shy intellectual who lived quietly on his Horsham estate…saw to his sons' education, and while the daughters were dancing in Pisa with their mother, he had taken the boys to lectures in Geneva'.

-By Lady Diana, Sir Francis Fletcher Vane had three children: Gertrude, Henry and Frederick.
+By Lady Diana, Sir Francis Fletcher-Vane had three children: Gertrude, Henry and Frederick.

+Sir Francis and Lady Diana's first child, Henry Ralph Fletcher-Vane, was born 13 January 1830 and succeeded to the baronetcy on the death of his father.